bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 ## Price List definitions

-- `Price List` -- A collection of price records.
-Price records make up a price list.
+- **Price List:** a collection of price records; price records make up a price list.

 - `Price Record` --  A price override for a particular variant - minimally, a variant ID, price, and currency.